openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 The additional parameter for these variants have the following meaning:
-- `tag` : This renames the `severity` parameter, both are functionally identical.
+- `tag` : A user supplied tag to group messages for removing using the `hideNotificationByTag` action or grouping messages when displayed in the app.
+This renames the `severity` parameter, both are functionally identical.
 - `title`: The title of the notification.
 Defaults to "openHAB" inside the Android and iOS apps.
-- `referenceId`: A user supplied id to both replace existing messages, and later remove messages with this id.
+- `referenceId`: A user supplied id to both replace existing messages when pushed, and later remove messages with the `hideNotificationReferenceId` actions.
 - `onClickAction`: The action to be performed when the user clicks on the notification.
 Specified using the [action syntax](#action-syntax).
 - `mediaAttachmentUrl`: The URL of the media attachment to be displayed with the notification.
 This URL must be reachable by the push notification client.
 - `actionButton1`: The action to be performed when the user clicks on the first action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).